 Desktop wallets are decent option if you can ensure the security of the device it’s on.
 The issue with having desktop wallets on a day-to-day personal computer is that daily browsing increases the chances of accidentally infecting a computer with malware that can be used to steal your coins.
 If you’re storing a significant number of bitcoin on a desktop wallet, we highly recommend using a completely seperate, brand new computer that will not be used for personal browsing.
 Ideally it won’t ever be connected to the internet.

-We don’t actually recommend any desktop wallets due to the high chance of catastrophic failure.
+We don’t actually recommend any desktop wallets unless they offer some specific advantage over securing with a hardware wallet.
 Even very seasoned cryptocurrency users have slipped up and lost a lot of money by using a desktop wallet.
-Considering there really is no advantage over other types of wallets, we don’t see the point in messing around with it.

 A paper wallet is just what it sounds like — you take your crypto credentials and write it down on a physical piece of paper, then store that in a secure location.
 Paper wallets may seem old-fashioned, but they’re arguably the most secure type of crypto wallet that exists.
 It unfortunately isn’t as easy as writing down the number of bitcoin you claim to own and calling it a day.
 But if you possess the technical knowledge you can have a really secure crypto wallet.
 Unless..